BitPatty/dev-containers/README.md

 A collection of docker-compose files for local development compatible with the WSL2 docker engine.

+## Usage

+Enter the directory of the desired service and run `docker-compose up -d`.
+If you don't have `docker-comopose` installed read the [instructions in the docker docs](https://docs.docker.com/compose/install/) on how to install it.

 ## List of Images

 | Image                   | Port  | Username | Password |